sigasi/sigasi_insights/content/manual/eclipse/libraries.md

 # Common Libraries

-Each VHDL project has a folder called `Common Libraries`.
+Each project has a folder called `Common Libraries`.
 This is where reusable libraries go: either vendor libraries, third party IP libraries or your own reusable libraries.
 By default, the `STD` and `IEEE` libraries are added to this folder.